wiredimpact/nonprofit-board-management/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Fixed bug causing phone numbers not to save for board members.

 = 1.0.4 =
 * Fixed bug that showed a board member's previous RSVP on the next event on the Board Events page.
 * Updated the demo video for the WordPress plugin repository.